Pireax/DS3ParamExtractor/README.md

 To use this tool extract the .param files from Data0.bdt using something like [BinderTool](https://github.com/Atvaark/BinderTool).
 Then simply place this in the same folder as the .param files and then run the tool.
 By default the tool outputs in csv format.
-You can also supply a file path to DarkSouls3ExtractionTool to export that.
+You can also supply a file path to BigHat to export that.

 **Arguments**
 * `-h`  Help.